Bellingham, Northumberland: Governance

 Bellingham is in the parliamentary constituency of Hexham.
-Guy Opperman of the Conservative Party is the Member of Parliament.
+Joe Morris of the Labour Party is the Member of Parliament.

-For Local Government purposes it belongs to Northumberland County Council a unitary authority.
-An electoral ward in the same name exists.
-This ward stretches north to the Scottish Border with a total population of 4,074.
-The incumbent Councillor of the Bellingham ward is John Riddle, who is a member of the Conservative Party.
+For local government purposes it belongs to Northumberland County Council, a unitary authority.
+There is an electoral ward of the same name; it stretches north to the Scottish border and has a total population of 4,074.
+The incumbent councillor for the Bellingham ward is John Riddle, who is a member of the Conservative Party.

-Bellingham has its own parish council; Bellingham Parish Council.
+Bellingham has its own parish council, Bellingham Parish Council.

 Sports

 The village football team competes in the Tyneside Amateur League First Division.